kuzzleio/kuzzle-enterprise-probe/README.md

 Each measure is independent from each other, meaning each watcher probe is reset at the start of a new measurement.

-:warning: Current limitation: due to the way Kuzzle handle documents, only newly created documents can be watched.
+:warning: Current limitation: due to the way Kuzzle handle documents, only newly created documents can be watched with a `create` or a `createOrReplace` action.
 This will be fixed in the future.

 ### Configuration